WilliamY97/LearningJournal/uWaterloo/ECE290/TortLaw.md

 horse escape then he is liable but if horse was scared by snake then it is beyond operator's control and he is not considered liable

+- Tort was also expanded to include less direct situations

+- Ex.
+Suppose A carelessly drops a log on the road at sunset and leaves it there.

+B's horse trips over the log and is injured.... in early times it was not recognized as A's fault but later on the corut recognized that A's action (**inaction**) was responsible for B's injury, indirectly, and this allowed B to recover damages.

+- So now the law accounts for both fault and **causation**.

+##Elements of Tort Action

+- To establish the right to recover compensation, the plaintiff must prove:

+**1.** The defendant owed the plaintiff a duty of care.
+**2.** The defendant breached that duty by his or her conduct.
+**3.** The defendant's conduct caused injury to the plaintiff.

+- If any one of those elements is absent, the action will fail.

+**Duty of Care:** a duty that a person has to ensure that others do not suffer a harm or loss

+- A duty typically arises when a person takes an action that could reasonably harm others, such as driving or providing engineering consulting services.

+- **Reasonableness** is a very large element of tort law.

+- The courts will usually hold parties to the standard of **"the conduct expected of a reasonable person under the circumstances"**